APPLICATION INFORMATION & FORM

 B) Performing Audition: Composer/Performers (Category II) and Performers (Category III)

-Please provide two representative works in contrasting styles (solo and/or ensemble music) that reveal your abilities as a vocalist or instrumentalist.
-It would be helpful if one of the pieces that you include is a performance of your own music, but it is not mandatory.
+Please provide two representative works in contrasting styles (solo and/or ensemble music) that reveal your abilities as a vocalist and/or instrumentalist.
+It would be helpful if at least one of the pieces that you include is a performance of your own music, but it is not mandatory.

 PLEASE NOTE: You may apply as a vocalist, instrumentalist, or both.